 Any contractor that plans on bidding on a public or private construction project may need to post a surety bond.
 These bonds ensure the Canadian government or project owner that the contractor will comply with the specifications provided in the contract.
 If at any time, the contractor falters on the contract, the project owner will have the right to file a complaint with the surety company.

 The surety company will investigate the claim and make a final decision of whether or not the contractor failed to comply the contract terms.

 At the end of the day, surety bonds might feel like an extra expense with no major benefits.
 This couldn’t be further from the truth.
 Surety bonds are not only a necessity, but they help to solidify your business as legitimate.
+To know more about these bonds, you can get a good start by looking at questions that are asked by most first time bonding applicants by clicking here.
 If you wish to work and earn money in Canada, it is pertinent to familiarize yourself with and acquire the required bonds, before you get started.